Puppy Training, Dog Training, Cat Training Home

 Shy or Fearful Puppy or Dog

 Is your dog or puppy shy and leery of people; afraid of strangers, certain situations or objects?
-Is your dog fear snapping or is your puppy fear biting?

 It is natural for some dogs to be shy of things that are new and unfamiliar.
 During development, a dog becomes socialized with familiar people, animals, objects and situations.
 But they will still tend to shy away from the unfamiliar.
 Shyness in itself is not a problem.
 It is only a problem if the dog's shyness inhibits your lifestyle or if the dog develops other problems related to shyness such as fear biting.
 Shy dogs often bolt when frightened, endangering themselves by running blindly into danger, such as traffic.